agmmnn/awesome-blender/README.md

 - [HDRI Haven](https://hdrihaven.com/hdris/category/index.php?c=all&o=date_published&s=all), [Hdrlabs](http://hdrlabs.com/sibl/archive.html), [Hdrmaps](https://hdrmaps.com/freebies), [Hdri-hub](https://www.hdri-hub.com/hdrishop/freesamples/freehdri), [Hdri-skies](https://hdri-skies.com/), [eisklotz/HDRIs](https://drive.google.com/drive/folders/1tnuVLtmLNIajTszoDXybboWxwk1L4YOJ), [locationtextures/panoramas](https://locationtextures.com/panoramas)

 ### 🖼️Art [^](#table)
-- [Dezoomify](https://ophir.alwaysdata.net/dezoomify/dezoomify.html) : Download zoomable images from [Google Arts & Culture](https://artsandculture.google.com/), [The National Gallery](https://www.nationalgallery.org.uk/), [Gallica](https://gallica.bnf.fr/), [Van Gogh Museum](https://www.vangoghmuseum.nl/en/search/collection) and [more](https://github.com/lovasoa/dezoomify#supported-zoomable-image-formats). \([desktop app](https://github.com/lovasoa/dezoomify-rs)\)
+- [Dezoomify](https://ophir.alwaysdata.net/dezoomify/dezoomify.html) : Download zoomable images from [Google Arts & Culture](https://artsandculture.google.com/), [The National Gallery](https://www.nationalgallery.org.uk/), [Gallica](https://gallica.bnf.fr/), [Van Gogh Museum](https://www.vangoghmuseum.nl/en/search/collection) and [more](https://github.com/lovasoa/dezoomify#supported-zoomable-image-formats). \([Desktop App](https://github.com/lovasoa/dezoomify-rs)\)
+- [Birmingham Museums Trust](http://dams.birminghammuseums.org.uk/) : Thousands of our out-of-copyright images are now available for all to use under a Creative Commons Zero Licence (CC0).
+More images are regularly being added. \([Unsplash Profile](https://unsplash.com/@birminghammuseumstrust)\)
+- [Wikimedia Commons/Art](https://commons.wikimedia.org/wiki/Category:Art) : A collection of freely usable media files to which anyone can contribute.
+- [The Art Institute of Chicago](https://www.artic.edu/collection?is_public_domain=1) : Download public-domain artworks from Art Institute of Chicago online collection.
+- [Paris Musées Collections](http://parismuseescollections.paris.fr/en/recherche/image-libre/true) : Paris Musées has released over 100,000 artworks into the public domain.
+They are all available for free high-resolution download online.
+- [The Metropolitan Museum of Art](https://www.metmuseum.org/art/collection/search#!?searchField=All&showOnly=openAccess&sortBy=Relevance&offset=0&pageSize=0) : Browse more than 406,000 hi-res images of public-domain works in The Met collection that can be downloaded, shared, and remixed without restriction.
+- [USEUM](https://useum.org/download-artworks) :  Download thousands of royalty free images of artworks and use them in anyway you like, anywhere around the world. _If you want more content, go to the museum pages listed below.
+All links filtered in CC._
     - [National Gallery of Art Images](https://images.nga.gov/en/page/show_home_page.html) : Download images from collections of the National Gallery of Art.
 More than 51,000 open access digital images are available free of charge for download and use.
-- [Birmingham Museums Trust](http://dams.birminghammuseums.org.uk/) : Thousands of our out-of-copyright images are now available for all to use under a Creative Commons Zero Licence (CC0).
-More images are regularly being added. \([unsplash profile](https://unsplash.com/@birminghammuseumstrust)\)
+    - [Rijksmuseum ](https://www.rijksmuseum.nl/en/search) : one of the largest museums in Europe dedicated to arts and history, made 250,000 works from its huge collection available for free online viewing or download.
+    - [National Gallery of Denmark](https://open.smk.dk/art?q=*&page=0&filters=public_domain%3Atrue) : You can explore our highlights and get free images in high resolution of those artworks that are in the Public Domain.
-- [The Art Institute of Chicago](https://www.artic.edu/collection?is_public_domain=1) : Download public-domain artworks from Art Institute of Chicago online collection.
+    - [Los Angeles County Museum of Art](https://collections.lacma.org/search/site/?f[1]=bm_field_has_unrestricted_image%3Atrue) : Download public-domain artworks from LACMA's collections.
+    - [J. Paul Getty Museum](http://search.getty.edu/gateway/search?q=&cat=highlight&f=%22Open+Content+Images%22&rows=10&srt=a&dir=s&pg=1) : The Getty makes available, without charge, all available digital images to which the Getty holds the rights or that are in the public domain to be used for any purpose.
+No permission is required.
+    - [Indianapolis Museum of Art Collection](http://collection.imamuseum.org/) : Many images of public domain artworks are available for free download from the Indianapolis Museum of Art at Newfields' collection pages.

 ### 🛰Space [^](#table)
 - [Solar Textures](https://www.solarsystemscope.com/textures/) : These textures represent real planetary maps in equirectangular projection.
 Textures in this pack are based on NASA elevation and imagery data.